Avi-Rathod/helmproj/templates/sas-bases/examples/sas-open-source-config/python/README.md

    **Note:** If the destination directory already exists, [verify that the overlay](#verify-overlay-for-python-volume) has been applied.
    If the output contains the `/python` mount directory path, you do not need to take any further actions, unless you want to change the overlay parameters to use a different Python environment.

 2. The kustomization.yaml file defines all the necessary environment variables.
-Replace all tags, such as {{ values.PYTHON_EXE_DIR }}, with the values that you gathered in the [Prerequisites](#prerequisites) step.
+Replace all tags, such as {{ .values.PYTHON_EXE_DIR }}, with the values that you gathered in the [Prerequisites](#prerequisites) step.
    Then, set the following parameters, according to the SAS products you will be using:

    * MAS_PYPATH and MAS_M2PATH are used by SAS Micro Analytic Service.